FreedomCoreGaming/spooni_spooner/README.md

 	 The path to permissions.cfg depends on where in the resources directory the resource is installed.

-	 The name of the resource folder must be `spooni_spooner`, otherwise players' saved databases will not be accessible.

 3. Restart the server.

 # Permissions